-Every now and then it is good to look back at a project to see how it has held up over several years.
+Every now and then it is good to look back at an epoxy project to see how it has held up over several years.
 Above is a photo of the western red cedar fence I built in the summer of 1998 (as it looks today) and below, the fence as it looked during and just after construction five years ago.
 This fence uses no nails, screws, bolts, etc. to hold it together.
-Only WEST SYSTEM® epoxy holds the spindles to the rails and the rails to the posts.
+Only WEST SYSTEM® Epoxy holds the spindles to the rails and the rails to the posts.
 Continue reading →

 Richard Jobe was faced with having a sump located in the middle of a prominent landscaped area in front of his Newburgh, Indiana home.
-His solution was to build a cover (middle) for the sump that would be light enough for one person to handle, strong enough to hold the weight of half a foot of pea stone, and water resistant enough to survive being buried underground.
-Continue reading
+His solution was to build a sump cover out of plywood and epoxy.
+This way it would be light enough for one person to handle, strong enough to hold the weight of half a foot of pea stone, and water-resistant enough to survive being buried under landscaping.